Laz4rz/leetcode/README.md

 #### 53. Maximum Subarray (Medium)

-Rewritten instruction: Find the maximum sum of consecutive elements of the array.
+**Rewritten instruction**: Find the maximum sum of consecutive elements of the array.

-Main intuition: If the current element will make the sum of the rest elements of the array smaller, than it would be without it, then skip it.
+**Main intuition**: If the current element will make the sum of the rest elements of the array smaller, than it would be without it, then skip it.
 Our question is basically:

 $$\textrm{sum(nums)}[i] + \textrm{sum(nums)}[i+1:] > \textrm{sum(nums)}[i+1:]$$

+Because remember, we only care about consecutive sums.